 \subsection{Market Segmentation Trees (MSTs)}

 We tackle the personalized decision-making problem using an approach we call \textit{Market Segmentation Trees} (MSTs).
 MSTs perform market segmentation according to successive decision tree splits on the contextual variables $x$.
 Each split partitions the space of contexts with respect to a single contextual variable; continuous and ordinal contexts are split using inequalities (e.g., ``Age $\leq$ 40?''), while categorical contexts are split using equalities (e.g., ``Gender = Male?'').
-Each resulting market segment $l$ -- referred to as a \textit{leaf} of the MST and defined solely by contextual variables $x$ -- contains a response model $f_l(y|p)$ estimating the distribution of the response $y$ given the decision $p$ for users in segment $l$.
+Each resulting market segment $l$ -- corresponding to a \textit{leaf} of the MST and defined solely by contextual variables $x$ -- contains a response model $f_l(y|p)$ estimating the distribution of the response $y$ given the decision $p$ for users in segment $l$.
 Since different market segments may exhibit different distributions of the response $y$, the response models $f_l(y|p)$ may vary significantly across segments.

-To use the MST for prediction, i.e. to estimate $\mathbb{P}(y|x,p)$ for a given context $x$ and decision $p$, one simply needs to follow the decision tree splits to the leaf $l$ to which the context $x$ belongs and output $f_l(y|p)$.
+The successive splits over contextual variables make MSTs interpretable and easy to use.
+In a new prediction task, i.e. to estimate $\mathbb{P}(y|x,p)$ for a given context $x$ and decision $p$, one simply needs to follow the decision tree splits to the leaf $l$ to which the context $x$ belongs and output $f_l(y|p)$.